US Mint begins shipping quarters honoring Maya Angelou - NewsBreak

 Angelou, an American author, poet and Civil Rights activist, rose to prominence with the publication of “I Know Why the Caged Bird Sings” in 1969.
 Angelou, who died in 2014 at the age of 86 , was honored with the Presidential Medal of Freedom in 2010 by President Barack Obama.

 The quarter design depicts Angelou with outstretched arms.
-Behind her are a bird in flight and a rising sun, images inspired by her poetry.Who will be eligible this week for a 4th COVID shot?
+Behind her are a bird in flight and a rising sun, images inspired by her poetry.Need a COVID test in the Portland metro area?
+Here’s a list of sites

 The mint’s program will issue 20 quarters over the next four years honoring women and their achievements in shaping the nation’s history.